Shadab Khan: Playing style

 In late September 2019, Khan said he aimed to become a genuine all-rounder for Pakistan, stressing ongoing work on his batting alongside his leg-spin so he can contribute in multiple roles and improve team balance.
 He cites Australian cricketer Steve Smith as inspiration in this process.

-Better suited for the shorter formats, Khan has been called Pakistan’s “Mr T20”: a multi-role asset who bowls wicket-taking middle-overs legspin (using googly/pace changes), floats in the batting order to target match-ups, contributes late-over hitting and strike rotation, and adds elite fielding and on-field leadership, an integrated skill set that optimises Pakistan’s T20 balance.
+Often regarded as better suited to shorter formats, Khan has been described as Pakistan's “Mr T20” due to his versatility across roles.
+He provides wicket-taking leg-spin during the middle overs, utilizing variations such as the googly and changes of pace.
+In addition, he adjusts his position in the batting order to exploit match-ups, contributes late-order hitting and strike rotation, and offers strong fielding and on-field leadership.
+Collectively, these attributes enhance Pakistan's overall balance in T20 cricket.

 Bowling

-Considering former Australian international Shane Warne to be his role-model, Khan is a leg-spinner who relies on generous flight and aerial deception, varying his release and use of the crease, both close to and wide of the stumps, to disrupt a batter’s eye-line.
+Considering former Australian international Shane Warne to be his role-model, Khan is a leg-spinner who relies on generous flight and aerial deception, varying his release and use of the crease, both close to and wide of the stumps, to disrupt a batter's eye-line.
 In an April 2017 interview, Khan said his celebrated googly is not his only weapon; he emphasized that his leg-break and flipper are also wicket-taking options.

 Fielding

 Khan is regarded as one of the best fielders in Pakistan.
-Khan has been noted for raising Pakistan’s fielding standards.
-As a teenager in the Pakistan Super League he drew attention for agile, attacking work and direct hits from backward point, and he has since been regarded as one of the side’s leading fielders.
+Khan has been noted for raising Pakistan's fielding standards.
+As a teenager in the Pakistan Super League he drew attention for agile, attacking work and direct hits from backward point, and he has since been regarded as one of the team's leading fielders.

+Batting

+Khan began his international career primarily as a bowling all-rounder but has gradually developed into a more substantial batting option in limited-overs cricket.
+His batting is characterised by aggressive stroke-play, power-hitting against spin, and the ability to accelerate scoring in the middle and death overs.
+It was noted that, during periods of reduced effectiveness with the ball, Khan's batting remained an important asset for Pakistan, contributing to his selection as a batting all-rounder.
+His 71 against Australia in the second ODI of the 2026 home series was cited as an example of his growing value with the bat.